Linda Sarsour: Personal life

-As of 2011, Sarsour lives in Bay Ridge, Brooklyn.
+As of 2023, Sarsour lives in Bay Ridge, Brooklyn.
 At 17, she entered into an arranged marriage and had three children by her mid-20s.
-Both Sarsour's family and her husband are from the Palestinian city of Al-Bireh in the West Bank, and about 9 mi north of Jerusalem.
+Both Sarsour's family and her husband are from the Palestinian city of Al-Bireh in the West Bank.

 Sarsour is a Muslim.
-On the subject of women in Islam, she told The Washington Post, "There are Muslims and regimes that oppress women, but I believe that my religion is an empowering religion."
+She told The Washington Post: "There are Muslims and regimes that oppress women, but I believe that my religion is an empowering religion".
 She chooses to wear a hijab.
-Sarsour has said that, before she wore a hijab, she was "just some ordinary white girl from New York City", and that wearing a hijab made others "know that I was Muslim".
-She argues that sharia does not impose on non-Muslims and that Muslims must also follow civil laws.